RKHashmani/QuobileNet/README.md

 ## Current Progress

 As an initial step, a [simple Hybrid CNN model](networks/backbones/QuanvNet.py) with 4 convolutional layers was built to perform a 3-class classification task using the MNIST dataset (0, 6, and 9 were chosen as our labels).
-One of the classical convolutional layers were replaced with with the custom-built [quanvolutional layer](networks/backbones/custom_layers/QuanvLayer.py) and two initial tests were made where `quantum-1` used a Parametrized Quantum Circuit with a depth of 1 and `quantum-2` used the same but with a depth of 2.
-Although the initial results did not show an initial improvement over the classical method, they carried the potential to achieve better accuracies.
+One of the classical convolutional layers was replaced with the custom-built [quanvolutional layer](networks/backbones/custom_layers/QuanvLayer.py) and two initial tests were made where `quantum-1` used a Parametrized Quantum Circuit with a depth of 1 and `quantum-2` used the same but with a depth of 2.
+Loss and accuracy curves for `quantum-1`, `quantum-2`, and the fully `classical` version were plotted.
+Although the results did not show an initial improvement over the classical method, they carried the potential to achieve better accuracies.
 The results of these tests can be seen in the **Previous Results** column.

 Following the initial tests, our quantum circuit was modified to allow batch sizes greater than one and the codebase was refactored to increase efficiency.
 In addition, a bug fix was implemented that solved the issue of `quantum-1` outperforming `quantum-2`, even though the opposite was expected on account of the increased Parametrized Quantum Circuit depth increasing the model capacity.
-The same test was then conducted again, but for a longer period of time, and the results can be seen in the **New Results** column.
+The same test was then conducted again, but for a longer period of time, the results of which can be seen in the **New Results** column.

-As we can see from the learning curve of `quantum-1`, the model has not reached to a convergence yet and we need to run the model for more epochs.
-Therefore, we wish to use Floq for the more extensive tests and AWS to test the inference potential of such a hybrid network in NISQ devices.
+When comparing the two tests, a stark improvement can be seen in our current quanvolutional layer's performance.
+The shape of the Loss curve is steeper for both `quantum-1` and `quantum-2`, and around epoch 5, we see a large jump in accuracy for `quantum-1` when compared to the previous results.
+Both `quantum-1` and `quantum-2` now more closely resemble the performance of `classical`. `quantum-2` is also now outperforming `quantum-1` for almost all the epochs after epoch 2.5.
+When both are compared to `classical`, `classical` still outperforms the hybrid quantum-classical versions, but both hybrid versions are approaching the scores of `classical`.

+Once again, it can be seen that convergence has not fully occurred and that there is a chance it will occur at the same level of accuracy as it does for `classical` given more epochs.

 Previous Results          |  New Results :-------------------------:|:-------------------------: